The Legendary Robbie Vincent = 2015

 Within the USA however; and especially around the New York Area of the USA (the late 1970s and early 1980s).

-We know that you had a Dj/Radio personality around the same time that had the same special pull and or special relationship with music lovers of Soul, Funk, and Jazz.
+We know that you had a DJ/Radio personality around the same time who had the same special pull and or special relationship with music lovers of Soul, Funk, and Jazz.

 That person's name was Frankie Crocker, and his nickname that was known by was “The Chief Rocker” or “Hollywood”.